 Report all hazards.
-You are responsible to report all hazards through your chain-of-command to ensure that a SAFETYGRAM is submitted to the US Army Aviation and Troop Command, Safety Office.
+If at any time you detect a hazard, it is your responsibility to report the hazard to ensure that it is corrected.
+If you detect a "new" or "suspected new" hazard, particularly due to equipment installation, modification, or repair, it is your responsibility to report through your chain-of-command to ensure that a SAFETYGRAM is submitted to the US Army Aviation and Troop Command, Safety Office.
 This will ensure that this hazard will be investigated, publicized, or corrected, as required.